OpenFodder/openfodder/README.md

 #####Dos Retail CD Version

 Copy 'CF_ENG.DAT' from the CD to the Data/Dos_CD folder

 #####Amiga Retail

 Use the WHDLoad installer on an Amiga to extract the game files, and copy all the extracted files into the Data/Amiga folder

 #####Amiga Format Christmas Special

-Open Fodder comes with the special edition, as it was a free demo
+Open Fodder comes with the Amiga Format Christmas Special, as it was a free demo